ArnavT005/Boolean_Parser/README.md

 - ast.sml
 - makefile

-a3.mlb is the loader file and will form an executable named a3 when compiled.
+parser.mlb is the loader file and will form an executable named parser when compiled.

 NOTE: mlton (along with mllex and mlyacc) should be available for proper execution
 	  of makefile.